7 Easter Hosting Tips for First-Time Homeowners

 • Scatter decorative Easter eggs in bowls or as a table runner centerpiece.

-• Add pastel throw pillows to your living room seating for a seasonal pop.
+• Add pastel throw pillows to sofas and chairs for a seasonal pop.

 Dollar Store Décor Works Wonders

-Don’t underestimate the power of affordable Easter finds:
+Don’t underestimate the power of affordable Easter finds - dollar stores often have cheap seasonal decor:

 • Bunny figurines and chick decorations for the mantel or side tables.